Social Republican Party: History

+Founding

 The party was formed around Lon Nol's existing Socio-Republican Association, and was heavily influenced by his brother Lon Non and by the officers of the Khmer Republic's armed forces.
 It adopted the symbol of Angkor Wat, previously used by Prince Norodom Norindeth's Liberal Party from 1946-56.

+Ideology

 Its platform was populist, nationalist and anticommunist, Lon Nol being determined to oppose North Vietnamese and Chinese influence in the region in the context of the Second Indochina War: its three principal values were declared to be "republicanism, social responsibility and nationalism".
 The party's main function, however, was to support and legitimise Lon Nol's leadership of the country; he was later to develop a rather ramshackle chauvinist and semi-mystical ideology called "Neo-Khmerism" to back his political agenda.
+This Neo-Khmerism rejected capitalism based in Western individualist liberalism and communism.
+Besides that economic liberalism and laissez-faire economics were supported.
+Neo-Khmerism also was for the spreading of traditional culture Neo-Khmerism was supportive of civic education.
+Lon Nol wrote a book with the name "The New Khmer Way" also called "Blue Book" which talked about his ideology; it was printed in January 1973.
+However, it did not get much attention and only some observers like Elizabeth Becker took Lon Nol's ideas written in the book seriously.
+In 1974, Lon Nol wrote a second book with the name "Le néo-khmérisme".

+Factions

 The party had, early on, developed two distinct factions.
 One, known as Dangrek, was led by veteran rightist radical, and (since 18 March) prime minister, Son Ngoc Thanh and the left-wing academic Hang Thun Hak.
 The Dangrek faction, named after the mountain range in which Thanh's Khmer Serei guerrillas had been based, attracted those figures who had long been part of the republican and radical opposition to Prince Norodom Sihanouk in the period before the Republic's establishment.
 The other faction, known as Dangkor, centred on Lon Non and the army.
 Tension between these two factions would later prove a serious obstacle to stable government.
+A third faction which is known as Anti-Long Boret faction was led by Pan Sothy.